-- Maintain biodiversity and good functioning of food webs: preserve the functions of the marine environment, and especially habitats and rare and threatened species (Descriptors 1 and 4); - Avoid the introduction of nonindigenous species (NIS) and control the development of NIS already present, so they do not adversely alter ecosystems.
-(Descriptor 2); - Exploit fisheries resources in a sustainable manner, in order to maintain stocks in good health and avoid accidental by-catches of mammals, birds and turtles.
-(Descriptor 3); - Combat eutrophication of marine waters, which has numerous harmful consequences for ecoystems.
-(Descriptor 5); - Limit physical alterations to sea floors and hydrographic conditions, so that ecosystems are not disturbed (Descriptors 6 and 7). - Limit chronic and accidental water pollution, so that ecosystems are not disturbed and seafood products comply with health regulations in force (Descriptors 8 and 9); - Combat the presence of litter in the marine environment and onshore, in order to avoid its harmful impact on ecosystems (ingestion by marine life, long-term pollution of sediment, "ghost fishing", etc.) (Descriptor 10); - Limit noise pollution at sea so that marine species are not disturbed (marine mammals).
+- Maintain biodiversity and good functioning of food webs: preserving the functions of the marine environment, habitats and rare and threatened species (Descriptors 1 and 4); - Avoid the introduction of nonindigenous species (NIS) and controlling the development of NIS already present, so they do not adversely alter ecosystems (Descriptor 2); - Exploit fisheries resources in a sustainable manner, in order to maintain stocks in good health and avoid accidental by-catches of mammals, birds and turtles (Descriptor 3); - Limit physical alterations to sea floors and hydrographic conditions, so that ecosystems are not disturbed (Descriptors 6 and 7); - Limit chronic and accidental water pollution, so that ecosystems are not disturbed and seafood products comply with health regulations in force

+(Descriptors 8 and 9);

+Combat the presence of litter in the marine environment and on coasts, in order to avoid their harmful impacts on ecosystems

+(Descriptor 10);

+Limit noise pollution at sea so that marine species are not disturbed

 (Descriptor 11);

-II - Type and distribution of measures in the Bay of Biscay PoM project
+II - Type and distribution of measures in the Celtic Seas PoM project

-The projected Bay of Biscay PAMM action plan comprises 105 measures which cover all of the Good Environmental Status descriptors determined by the MSFD.
-Along with the drawing up of the programme of measures, operational environmental targets are proposed for the Celtic Seas marine subregion in order to guide the actions and definition of measures which could make it possible to achieve or maintain the GES of marine waters.
+The projected Celtic Seas PAMM action plan comprises 105 measures which cover all of the Good Environmental Status descriptors determined by the MSFD.
+Along with the drawing up of the PoM, operational environmental targets are proposed for the Celtic Seas marine subregion in order to guide the actions and definition of measures which could make it possible to achieve or maintain the GES of marine waters.
 These targets are presented at the end of this summary.